-Kananaskis Country is a favorite Alberta mountain playground.
+Kananaskis Country is a favourite Alberta mountain playground.
 Covering more than 4,000 sq km (1,544 sq mi) on the eastern ranges of the Canadian Rocky Mountains, there’s far more wonderland than can be explored in one lifetime.
-And in wintertime, this alpine wilderness is fascinating and treasure-filled.
+And in wintertime, this alpine wilderness is fascinating and treasure filled.

-Less than an hour’s drive west of Calgary on the TransCanada Highway (Hwy 1), you’ll find Rockies Heli Tours beside the Stoney Nakoda Resort at the junction of Highway 40.
-From here, a quick 10- to 15-minute helicopter ride transports us high onto a broad ridge in the Sibbald area of what the locals call K-Country.
+Less than an hour’s drive west of Calgary on the TransCanada (Hwy 1), you’ll find Rockies Heli Tours beside the Stoney Nakoda Resort at the junction of Highway 40.
+From here, a quick 10 to 15 minute helicopter ride transports us high onto a broad ridge in the Sibbald area of what the locals call K-Country.
 Stepping out of the helicopter, our pilot shuts down the machine and in an instant the only sounds we hear are the crunch of our snowshoes on the snow and a raven welcoming us to his turf.